MingtaoGuo/Pytorch_Learning_Diary/README.md

 ## Day 6
 1. Inplementing the spectral normalization GAN, it can help us to understand the module and parameters.
+## Day 7
+1. Inplementing the YOLO V1
 # Some error in learning
 1. In order
 ```Python